SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/send-email-sms.md

 ### Appointment card

-1. Go to the Diary screen and select an appointment.
+1. Go to the Diary screen and select a follow-up.
-2. Tap the **Task** icon (1) to see options to either send an email or an SMS (2) to all participants of this appointment.
+2. Tap the **Task** icon (1) to see options to either send an email or an SMS (2) to all attendees of this follow-up.

 ![Mobile CRM: Send email or SMS -app-screen][img4]